Symmetries Near the Horizon: Review

 Notice that, given a vector $W^a$, we can assign a charge $Q_W = W_a Q^a$.
-This charge has the property that it leaves the point $Y^a \propto W^a$ fixed\footnote{ If the vector $W^a$ is spacelike, then we will not have any fixed point in $AdS_2$.
+This charge has the property that it leaves the bulk point $Y^a \propto W^a$ fixed\footnote{ If the vector $W^a$ is spacelike, then we will not have any fixed point in $AdS_2$.
 An example is the generator $E$ in \nref{Engen}, see figure \ref{SymmetriesCoordinates}. }.
+This is basically just the familiar fact that a rotation about some axis fixes the axis.

-Points at the boundary are naturally described in terms of projective coordinates, $\tilde X^a$ with the constraint $\tilde X \cdot \tilde X =0$ and the identification $ \tilde X^a \sim \lambda \tilde X^a$.
+Points at the boundary are naturally described in terms of projective coordinates, $\tilde X^a$ with the constraint $\tilde X . \tilde X =0$ and the identification $ \tilde X^a \sim \lambda \tilde X^a$.
 If we have a charge associated to the vector $W^a$, $Q_W = W.Q$, then this charge will leave invariant the boundary points that are light-like separated from $W^a$, $W.\tilde X =0$.

-A particle moving in \ads can be described by a trajectory $Y^a(u)$ constrained to live on the surface $Y \cdot Y = -1$.
+A particle moving in \ads can be described by a trajectory $Y^a(u)$ constrained to live on the surface $Y .
+Y = -1$.
 Since $Y$ is a vector, $[Q^a,Y^b] = i \epsilon^{abc} Y_c$.
 For a standard massive particle, of mass $m$, the charges are given by \be Q^a = m \epsilon^{a}_{~bc} Y^b \dot Y^c ~,~~~~~~~~Y.Y=-1 ~,~~~~~ \dot Y . \dot Y =-1 \ee If the particle is also charged under an electric field that is uniform in $AdS_2$, then the charges are \be \la{QYch} Q^a = m \epsilon^{a}_{~bc} Y^b \dot Y^c - \q Y^a ~,~~~~~~~~Y.Y=-1 ~,~~~~~ \dot Y . \dot Y =-1 \ee The charges $Q^a$ are conserved, and the particle trajectories are given by $Q.Y = \q $.

 Alternatively we can say that if we have a particle moving in $AdS_2$, its Hilbert space has operators satsifying \eqn{ [Y^a,Y^b] &= 0,\\ [Q^a,Q^b] &= i \epsilon^{abc} \eta_{cd} Q^d,\\ [Q^a,Y^b] &= i \epsilon^{abc} \eta_{cd} Y^d.\la{poincare} } This is the Poincare algebra $R^{2,1} \rtimes SL(2,R)$.
-The Casimirs of this algebra are \eqn{r^2= Y \cdot Y, \quad \q = Y \cdot Q.} The values of these Casimirs are inputs of the physical theory.
+The Casimirs of this algebra are \eqn{r^2= Y .
+Y, \quad \q = Y .
+Q.} The values of these Casimirs are inputs of the physical theory.
 For example, for a spin-less particle freely propagating in \ads we have $r^2 = -1, \q =0$.
 From this point of view $\q$ is the spin of the particle.

 If we have quantum fields moving on $AdS_2$ the charges can be written in terms of the stress tensor and the associated Killing vector \be \la{CharKil} Q_\zeta = \int_{\Sigma} n^\mu T_{\mu \nu } \zeta^\nu \ee where $\zeta^\mu$ are each of the Killing vectors in \nref{Engen}.
 These charges are constant and independent of the spatial slice $\Sigma$ used to evaluate them, if the fields obey appropriate reflecting conditions at the AdS$_2$ boundary.